chrisjbillington/DElauncher4Kodi/README.md

 (replace `pip3` with `pip` if that is what the pip binary for Python 3 is called on your computer.
 Python 3.6+ required)

-A new launcher should appear in your DE's menu/launcher called "DE laucher for Kodi".
+A new launcher should appear in your DE's menu/launcher called "DE launcher for Kodi".
 Running that instead of the ordinary `kodi` launcher will turn on the volume change and media key redirection, run `kodi`, then restore things to normal once `kodi` exits.
 You can continue to use your DE while `kodi` is running, on a separate monitor, by switching workspaces, or pressing, alt-tab or whatever, but